Sherah Ice Relationship Coach

 I stay in the light.

-I am married to a wonderful man who is kind, compassionate and brave.
-We bring respect, joy, and so much love into our marriage.
-My husband comes from a loving, gentle, and kind family who has welcomed me with open arms.
-They’ve taught me so much about what it looks like to accept one another without judgement, manipulation, dishonesty or cruelty.
+I’m now married to a kind, compassionate, and brave man.
+Together, we bring respect, joy, and deep love into our marriage.
+My husband comes from a loving, gentle family that welcomed me with open arms.
+His family has taught me so much about what true love looks like—love that is free from manipulation, judgment, dishonesty, or cruelty.

-Today, I live a life I am grateful for and proud of.
+Today, I live a life that I am grateful for and proud of.